 - Questionnaire (in the case of a survey)

 Differential and non-differential bias

-This is errors that are approximately same if we compare two or more groups
+This includes errors that are approximately the same if we compare two or more groups.

 In real life, the non-differential misclassification of exposure is much more epidemic as compared to the differential.

 Direction of bias: